lucidrains/naturalspeech2-pytorch/README.md

 NaturalSpeech 2 is a TTS system that leverages a neural audio codec with continuous latent vectors and a latent diffusion model with non-autoregressive generation to enable natural and zero-shot text-to-speech synthesis

+This repository will use denoising diffusion rather than score-based SDE, and may potentially offer elucidated version as well.
+It will also offer improvements for the attention / transformer components wherever applicable.

 ## Appreciation

 - <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research